 The PE Series are PON (Passive Optical Network) gateways that connect to the Internet though a fiber cable.

 The following table describes the feature differences of the PE Series by model.
-For more details about the ports panel, please refer to Table 2.3.3 on page 36.
+For more details about the ports panel, please refer to PE3301-00 and PE5301-01.

 Table 2 Zyxel Device Comparison Table for PE Series